 Tag Archives: South Georgia Engineering

 Also known as the Warwick Dam, the larger complex known as Plant Crisp was devised in 1925 as a way for Crisp County to generate its own electrical power.
 It’s unique in that it was the first county-owned, -constructed and -operated power dam in the United States.
 The reservoir it created became known as Lake Blackshear in honor of David Blackshear, the commander of nearby Fort Early.
-Though I’m personally opposed to the damming of wild rivers, I’m amazed by the fact that Crisp County had the foresight to be power independent long before most communities had any such ideas.
+I’m amazed by the fact that Crisp County had the foresight to be power independent long before most communities had any such ideas.
 It has also served the area well as a recreation hub for the better part of a century.

 I can’t locate anything about the history of this bridge, but it provides one of the most scenic views in all of South Georgia.
 Kyle West writes: I worked out there for about 8 years.
 In fact, I installed the lights on the bridge for the 1996 Olympic Torch Relay.
 The story of the bridge as was told to me was that it was the original Highway 91 bridge and when the state moved the highway to the present location they were going to demo and Mr. Woodruff bought it from the state to keep them from doing away with it.